openharmony/docs/en/device-dev/driver/driver-platform-pwm-develop.md

             .Init = HdfPwmInit,
             .Release = HdfPwmRelease,
         };
-        // Call HDF_INIT to register the driver entry with the HDF framework.
+        // Call HDF_INIT to register the driver entry with the HDF.
         HDF_INIT(g_hdfPwm);
         ```